Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Introduction

 \section{Introduction}

-Spatio-temporal forecasting aims to model the dynamic evolution of spatial entities over time by leveraging historical spatio-temporal sequences to predict future states over multiple time steps~\cite{fang2025unraveling,shao2023exploring,chen2025eac,chen2025learning}.
-This task finds critical applications in domains such as traffic management~\cite{xia2025prost,avila2020data}, environmental monitoring~\cite{liang2023airformer,wang2020pm2}, and weather forecasting~ \cite{yang2024skillful,bi2023accurate}.
-In recent years, researchers have developed various spatio-temporal (ST) neural encoders~\cite{jin2023spatio,jin2023survey} by combining building blocks with different relational inductive biases, such as graph convolution operator~\cite{ma2025beyond,yu2017spatio,li2017diffusion} for spatial dependencies and sequence operator~\cite{wu2019graph,guo2019attention} for temporal patterns. \textit{However, these approaches predominantly rely on modeling limited observations of target system variables, focusing mainly on encoding the spatial and temporal dynamics of target signals, while overlooking a widely available yet underutilized source of information in real-world forecasting systems: spatio-temporal exogenous variables.}
+Spatio-temporal forecasting aims to learn the evolution of structured systems whose states vary across both space and time~\citep{shao2024exploring,chen2025eac,chen2025learning}.
+This task is fundamental to traffic management~\citep{avila2020data}, environmental monitoring~\citep{liang2023airformer}, and meteorology~\citep{bi2023accurate}.
+Recent advances have focused on spatio-temporal (ST) encoders~\citep{jin2023spatio,jin2024survey} that integrate graph neural operators~\citep{yu2017spatio,ma2025less} for learning spatial dependencies and sequence operators~\citep{wu2019graph,guo2019attention,gao2023spatio,han2024bigst} for modeling temporal patterns. \textit{However, existing methods predominantly focus on the dynamics of target variables, largely neglecting a critical source of auxiliary information: spatio-temporal exogenous variables.}